 - The Colonial Williamsburg Historic Area is open to the public for free, but you do need a ticket to get into any of the historical sites or trade shops.
 Open sites have a flag posted out in front.

 - Make sure to refer to your map and schedule to help you plan your day.

 Colonial Williamsburg ticket options

-If you only want to see Colonial Williamsburg, I’d suggest going for the multi-day ticket since it’s only $10 more than the 1-day ticket and includes admission for three consecutive days.
+If you only want to see Colonial Williamsburg, I’d suggest going for the multi-day ticket since it’s only a little more than the 1-day ticket and includes admission for three consecutive days.